-- Licence cancellation and a requirement to re-apply for a G1/M1 after the third occurrence.
-Any fees paid, credit received for time spent in the program or BDE credit would be forfeited when the licence is cancelled.
-Please note that in the case of a hybrid driver, only the novice class licence is cancelled on the third occasion, their full class licence is maintained.
+- License cancellation and a requirement to re-apply for a G1/M1 after the third occurrence.
+Any fees paid, credit received for time spent in the program or BDE credit would be forfeited when the license is cancelled.
+Please note that in the case of a hybrid driver, only the novice class license is cancelled on the third occasion, their full class license is maintained.

 Truck Drivers and Traffic Tickets – CVOR Points